-In addition to the KEGG analysis, brain-region specific citrullinomes were also assessed for Reactome pathways, and a comparison of total numbers of associated KEGG and Reactome pathways for all six brain regions, of sham/control and PD groups, is shown in Figure 11A.
-Reactome associated pathways were increased in the protein citrullinome networks of PD striatum, PD cerebellum, PD cortex and in PD hippocampus, versus controls.
-Reactome pathways associated to the brain region specific citrullinomes were reduced in olfactory bulb and midbrain of the PD model, compared to controls (Figure 11A).
+In addition to the KEGG analysis, brain-region-specific citrullinomes were also assessed for Reactome pathways, and a comparison of total numbers of associated KEGG and Reactome pathways for all six brain regions from both the sham/control and PD groups is shown in Figure 8A.
+Reactome-associated pathways were increased in the protein citrullinome networks of the PD striatum, PD cerebellum, PD cortex and PD hippocampus compared with the control group.
+Reactome pathways associated with the brain-regionspecific citrullinomes were reduced in the olfactory bulb and midbrain of the PD model, compared with controls (Figure 8A).